ademakov/MainMemory/README.md

 # Target Platforms

-MainMemory intends to run on x86/x86-64 boxes with Linux or any BSD flavor OS including Mac OS/X.

-The key system requirement is the availability of epoll or kqueue API in addition to the standard POSIX API.
+MainMemory intends to run on x86/x86-64 boxes with Linux or any BSD flavor OS including Mac OS/X. The key system requirement is the availability of either epoll or kqueue API in addition to the standard POSIX API.

 However so far it has only been extensively tested on Linux and Mac OS/X.
 And on a single FreeBSD instance running on a VM.
 Therefore any reports